avast/kafka-tests/README.md

 Execution
 ---------

+Prefer to use shell scripts present in the top level project directory or go deeper to understand how the tools exactly work.

 ### Start

 - Make sure all data are consumed from Kafka by all consumers.
-    - Offsets should be at the latest positions.
+    - Committed offsets should be at the latest positions.
-    - Start and stop consumers after a while if you are unsure.
+    - Start consumers and stop them after a while if you are unsure.
 - Reset state stored in database.

 ````sh